To boost student retention, more admissions leaders are turning to character attributes to better predict student success.

 But while more institutions are weighing personality traits during admissions, there is not yet data that proves certain attributes improve retention, Paterson notes.
 There is still debate on how character attributes can be measured, how much they should weigh, and what the ideal qualities are, he writes.

-A focus on nonacademic qualities helps schools consider not only the number of students who enroll, but the quality of students who enroll, says Robert Massa, senior vice president for enrollment at Drew University.
+A focus on nonacademic qualities helps schools consider not only the number of students who enroll, but the quality of students who enroll, says Robert Massa, the former senior vice president for enrollment at Drew University.

 And in his experience as chairman of Drew’s retention committee, Massa says that students with “the right personal characteristics are more likely to stay in school.”